AbdulSyed05/Rock-Paper-Scissors/README.md

 The second screen, show the lets play icon.
 ![Game images screenshots](assets/images/game-image1.png)

-This is the screen, the user see the choose option and the fist icon.
+This is the screen, the user see the choose an option and the fist icon.
 ![Game images screenshots](assets/images/game-image2.png)

 This is the screen, the user see the results and fight again icon.